andyjost/Sprite/docs/source/CommandLineInterface/EnvironmentVariables.rst

   slow conversions that occur when compiling Curry, especially the conversions from :ref:`Curry to ICurry <Introduction/CompilationPipeline:Curry to ICurry>` and :ref:`ICurry to Sprite's in-memory IR
-  <Introduction/CompilationPipeline:JSON to In-Memory IR>`.
+  <Introduction/CompilationPipeline:JSON to Sprite IR>`.
 This aims to
   shorten the development cycle when the same programs are compiled and run many times.
 If set to the empty string, caching is disabled.